Microsoft Corporation (MSFT) Dividends

 Dividend Yield and Dividend History Highlights

-- Over the past 6 years of historical data, MSFT has returned more capital to shareholders through its dividend issuances than 98.51% of other dividend-paying US stocks.
+- Over the past six years, MSFT has issued more dividends than 98.4% of other dividend-issuing US stocks.

-- In terms of debt burden relative to earnings, MSFT has an EBITDA to net debt ratio of 64,426,000,000, ranking above 99.53% stocks in our set (note that its net debt is negative, meaning it has more cash than debt).
+- MSFT has an EBITDA to net debt ratio of 68,944,000,000; for context, that's better than 99.58% stocks in our set (note that its net debt is negative, meaning it has more cash than debt).